danielekp/mechanistic-interpretability/sparse-autoencoder/README.md

 - NumPy

 The implementation prioritizes interpretability and experimental flexibility, enabling detailed analysis of transformer internal representations through sparse feature decomposition.
+More information can be found on my website here: https://danielepace.tech/projects/sae.html.